Provisional Electoral Council

-The Provisional Electoral Council (French: Conseil Électoral Provisoire, [kɔ̃sɛj əlɛktɔʁal pʁɔvizwaʁ], CEP; Haitian Creole: Konsèy Elektoral Pwovizwa) was the electoral commission of Haiti.
-The body had the sole agency responsible for presidential elections and parliamentary elections.
-CEP used to be Haiti's main and only legal election agency.
+The Provisional Electoral Council (French: Conseil Électoral Provisoire, [kɔ̃sɛj əlɛktɔʁal pʁɔvizwaʁ], CEP; Haitian Creole: Konsèy Elektoral Pwovizwa) is the electoral commission of Haiti.
+The CEP is responsible for presidential elections and parliamentary elections, and is Haiti's main and only legal election agency.
+Despite its ostensibly provisional nature, it has existed since 1987.

 It was dissolved in September 2021 by acting Prime Minister Ariel Henry.
+In September 2024, the Transitional Presidential Council reestablished the CEP in preparation for the next Haitian general election in 2026.

 Mandate

-As the sole legal electoral body in Haiti, CEP's responsibilities included the following:
+As the sole legal electoral body in Haiti, CEP's responsibilities include the following: